Elisha ben Abuyah: Elisha an "Epikoros"

 The harsh treatment he received from the Pharisees was due to his having deserted their ranks at such a critical time.
 Quite in harmony with this supposition are the other sins laid to his charge; namely, that he rode in an ostentatious manner through the streets of Jerusalem on a Yom Kippur which fell on Shabbat, and that he chose to overstep the techum.
 Both the Jerusalem and the Babylonian Talmuds agree here, and cite this as proof that Elisha turned from Pharisaism to heresy.
 It was just such non-observance of laws that excited the anger of Akiva.

 Ginzburg writes that the mention of the "Holy of Holies" in this passage is not an anachronism, as Grätz thinks, for while it is true that Eliezer and Joshua were present as the geonim par excellence at Elisha's circumcision—which must, therefore, have occurred after the death of Johanan ben Zakkai (80)—it is also true that the "Holy of Holies" is likewise mentioned in connection with Rabbi Akiva; indeed, the use of this expression is due to the fact that the Rabbis held holiness to be inherent in the place, not in the building.

 The same passage from the Jerusalem Talmud refers to Elisha as being alive when his pupil Rabbi Meir had become a renowned teacher.
 According to the above assumption, he must have reached his seventieth year at that time.
-If Elisha were a Sadducee, the friendship constantly shown him by Rabbi Meir could be understood.
-This friendship would have been impossible had Elisha been an apostate or a man of loose morals, as has been asserted.
-Sadducees and Pharisees, however, lived in friendly intercourse with one another.
-Rabbi Meir's tolerance, however, is best shown by his attitude toward the apostate Elisha ben Abuyah ("Aher"), his teacher.
 Of all Elisha's colleagues he alone, perhaps in the hope of reclaiming him for Judaism, continued to associate with him and discuss with him scientific subjects, not heeding the remonstrances of some pious rabbis who regarded this association with some suspicion.
 Meir's attachment for Elisha was so great that on the death of the latter he is said to have spread his mantle over his friend's grave.
 Thereupon, according to a legend, a pillar of smoke arose from it, and Meir, paraphrasing Ruth 3:13, exclaimed, "Rest here in the night; in the dawn of happiness the God of mercy will deliver thee; if not, I will be thy redeemer".
 The same aggadah adds that at the death of Meir smoke ceased to issue from Elisha's grave.